rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 Speaking of protocols, Rust's full-blown HTTP story is solidifying, with [Hyper]'s master branch currently providing full Tokio support (and official release imminent).
 Work on HTTP/2 is well under way.
-And the web framework ecosystem is growing too, with [Rocket] coming out this year with the ergonomics and flexibility of a scripting framework and the performance and reliability of Rust.
+And the web framework ecosystem is growing too.
+For example, [Rocket] came out this year: it's a framework that marries the ergonomics and flexibility of a scripting framework with the performance and reliability of Rust.
 Together with supporting libraries like the [Diesel] ORM, this ecosystem is showing how Rust can provide slick, ergonomic developer experiences without sacrificing an ounce of performance or reliability.

 [Hyper]: https://hyper.rs/
 [Rocket]: https://rocket.rs/
 [Diesel]: http://diesel.rs/

 Over the rest of this year, we expect all of the above libraries to significantly mature; for a middleware ecosystem to sprout up; for the selection of supported protocols and services to grow; and, quite possibly, to tie all this all together with an `async`/`await` notation that works natively with Rust's futures.

 *Thanks to Aaron Turon for this server-side summary!*